TamaMcGlinn/AdaBots/README.md

 To start the program, do `./bin/[program_name]`.

-Assuming httpslave is already running on a minecraft turtle, or `turtle:listen()` on a minetest turtle, it should start moving.
+Assuming listen.lua is already running on a minecraft turtle, or `turtle:listen()` on a minetest turtle, it should start moving.